oxidecomputer/falcon/README.md

 ### Get a serial connection to a node

 Once the topology is up, you can access the nodes via serial connection.
-Tap the enter key a few times after the serial command.
+Tap the enter key a few times after running the serial command below.
 To exit the console use `ctl-q`.

 ```shell
 ./target/debug/duo serial violin